-Revenue from the sale of goods is recognized at the point in time when control of the goods have passed to the buyer, usually on delivery of the goods as parts are shipped.
+Revenue from the sale of goods is recognized at the point in time when control of the goods have passed to the buyer, usually as parts are shipped.
 Revenue from the sale of goods is measured at the fair value of the consideration received or receivable, net of returns and allowances and trade discounts.